-What is Emerald Ash Borer and What Is Its Cause
+What is Emerald Ash Borer?

 - Canopy Thinning and Crown Dieback – The first symptom an infected tree will show is the thinning and dying of twigs toward the tree’s upper canopy.
 This is because the young larvae feed beneath the bark, causing damage to the tissues responsible for carrying water and nutrients through the tree.
-It’s important to note, however, that other conditions can cause thinning of the canopy.
-Therefore, this symptom alone does not indicate EAB.

 - S-Shaped Galleries & Splitting Bark – Trees attacked by EAB have distinct S-shaped or tunnels beneath the bark.
 They are approximately 1/8 inch wide and packed with a mixture of sawdust and insect excrement.